imhicihu/Bibliographical-hybrid-mobile-app/README.md

 * Database configuration
      - The bibliographic data is converted to _.CSV_ format, in native UTF-16 format.
 (There are some cyrillic issues, fixed up to now).
 This is a must condition for proper rendering and meet the rigid deadlines of the IOS ecosystem.
 * How to run tests
-     - Soon on the AppStore and Google Play
+     - Soon on the AppStore and Google Play.
+Meanwhile, some work-around project (ISKM2017) can be seen [here](https://play.google.com/store/apps/details?id=com.iskm2017.app_120833_124594&hl=es).
 * Deployment instructions
      - There is no plan to release source code.